Sage-is/WEB-Sage.Education-docs/docs/troubleshooting/password-reset.md

 # Resetting Your Admin Password 🗝️

 If you've forgotten your admin password, don't worry!
-Below you'll find step-by-step guides to reset your admin password for Docker 🐳 deployments and local installations of Sage WebUI.
+Below you'll find step-by-step guides to reset your admin password for Docker deployments and local installations of Sage.is AI-UI.

-## For Docker Deployments 🐳
+## For Docker Deployments

-Follow these steps to reset the admin password for Sage WebUI when deployed using Docker.
+Follow these steps to reset the admin password for Sage.is AI-UI when deployed using Docker.

 ### Step 1: Generate a New Password Hash 🔐